 Forget the hype surrounding this holiday weekend.
-Forget the flowers and chocolates and whether or not you’re going to see 50 Shades of Grey and remind yourself about the origin of love.
+Forget the flowers and chocolates and everything else, and remind yourself of the origin of love.

-“For the Son of Man has come to seek and to save that which was lost” (Luke 19:10).
+“For the Son of Man came to seek and save those who are lost” (Luke 19:10, NLT).

 They are new every morning;

 Great is Your faithfulness” (Lamentations 3:22-23, NASB).

 “God so loved the world, that He gave His only Son, so that everyone who believes in Him will not perish, but have eternal life” (John 3:16, NASB).

 “The LORD appeared to him long ago, saying,

 ‘I have loved you with an everlasting love;